Increasing conversion rates can become very hard.

 2 What is this Persona’s main goal in our website?

 We are not talking about “web analytics goals”.
 Subscribing to a newsletter’s is no one’s goal.
 Being informed about news on a specific topic, is.
-Getting a present for his mother, finding a cheap marketing Online course, are examples of persona’s goals.
+A goal is the materialization of a motivation.
+Getting a present for your mother, finding a cheap marketing Online course, are examples of persona’s goals.
 Again, some hints from the before mentioned Forrester report:

-3 What tasks will our Persona perform to achieve it?
+3 What tasks will our Persona perform to achieve the goals?

 Source: Google Think Insights.